diku-dk/futhark-book/language.rst

 languages, such as Haskell and Standard ML.
 In contrast to these languages, Futhark focuses less on expressivity and elaborate type systems, but more on compilation to high-performance parallel code.
-Futhark comes with language constructs for performing bulk operations on arrays, called *Second-Order Array Combinators* (SOACs), that mirror the higher order functions found in conventional functional languages: , , , and so forth.
+Futhark comes with language constructs for performing bulk operations on arrays, called *Second-Order Array Combinators* (SOACs), that mirror the higher order functions found in conventional functional
+languages: ``map``, ``reduce``, ``filter``, and so forth.
 In Futhark, SOACs are not library functions, but built-in language features with parallel semantics, and which will typically be compiled to parallel code.

 The primary idea behind Futhark is to design a language that has enough expressive power to conveniently express complex programs, yet is also